Cosmological perturbation theory: Newtonian perturbation theory

-where we defined a sound speed $c_s^2 \equiv \delta P / \bar \rho \delta~$ to give us a closure relation.
-This master equation admits wave solutions in $\delta(\vec x, t)$ which tell us how matter fluctuations grow over time due to a combination of competing effects – the fluctuation's self-gravity, pressure forces, the universe's expansion, and the background gravitational field.
+where the speed of sound is defined to be $c_s^2 \equiv \delta P / \bar \rho \delta$, giving a closure relation.
+This master equation admits wave solutions in $\delta(\boldsymbol{x}, t)$, describing how matter fluctuations grow over time due to a combination of competing effects: the fluctuation's self-gravity, pressure forces, the universe's expansion, and the background gravitational field.

 Gauge-invariant perturbation theory

 The gauge-invariant perturbation theory is based on developments by Bardeen (1980), Kodama and Sasaki (1984) building on the work of Lifshitz (1946).
 This is the standard approach to perturbation theory of general relativity for cosmology.
 This approach is widely used for the computation of anisotropies in the cosmic microwave background radiation as part of the physical cosmology program and focuses on predictions arising from linearisations that preserve gauge invariance with respect to Friedmann-Lemaître-Robertson-Walker (FLRW) models.
 This approach draws heavily on the use of Newtonian like analogue and usually has as it starting point the FRW background around which perturbations are developed.
 The approach is non-local and coordinate dependent but gauge invariant as the resulting linear framework is built from a specified family of background hyper-surfaces which are linked by gauge preserving mappings to foliate the space-time.
 Although intuitive this approach does not deal well with the nonlinearities natural to general relativity.